phenotypic/homebridge-nodemcu-relay/README.md

 sudo npm install -g homebridge-http
 ```

-3. Below is the example `config.json` file which assumes that you want to use [homebridge-http](https://github.com/rudders/homebridge-http) to communicate with your NodeMCU and that you want to use the `SWITCH` [feature](#available-features):
+3. Below is the example `config.json` file which assumes that you want to use [homebridge-http](https://github.com/rudders/homebridge-http) to communicate with your NodeMCU, and that you want to use the `SWITCH` [feature](#available-features):

 ```json
 {